-Based on this TERM Lite analysis, SunRail's SGR backlog as of mid-2022 is estimated to be approximately \$11.8 million; meaning it would require roughly \$11.8 million to perform the necessary reinvestment actions to bring all SunRail assets to a 100% state of good repair (note here that a 100% state of good repair is an aspirational but not realistically attainable goal at any given point in time).
-Given that SunRail's transit assets have an estimated total replacement value of \$452 million, the SGR backlog is estimated to represent roughly 2.6 percent of all SunRail assets (by value), which is extremely low by industry standards, and effectively indicates a "state of good repair".
+Based on this TERM Lite analysis, SunRail's SGR backlog as of year-end 2022 is estimated to be approximately \$13.6 million; meaning it would require roughly \$13.6 million to perform the necessary reinvestment actions to bring all SunRail assets to a 100% state of good repair (note here that a 100% state of good repair is an aspirational, but not realistically attainable goal at any given point in time).
+Given that SunRail's transit assets have an estimated total replacement value of \$550 million, the SGR backlog is estimated to represent roughly 2.5 percent of all SunRail assets (by value), which is extremely low by industry standards, and effectively indicates an overall "state of good repair".